-From the unusual hours to the patients’ whose stories stay with you, the nature of nursing can make it hard to get a good night’s sleep.
-Unfortunately, when nurses don’t get enough rest, the implications are greater than for other professionals.
+From the unusual hours to the patients whose stories stay with you, the nature of healthcare can make it hard to get a good night’s sleep.
+Unfortunately, when clinicians don’t get enough rest, the implications are greater than for other professionals.

 What Did the Study Find?

 Through self-reported data from two studies from 2015 and 2016, researchers found that nurses, on average got less than 7 hours of sleep (414 minutes) the night before a workday compared to more than 8 hours (497 minutes) the night before non-workday.
 The average difference was almost 1.5 hours.